We are a Colombian non-profit devoted to using new technologies to protect and promote the historical heritage of Latin America.

 ABC

-Archive, Library, Catalogue: our new description, management, and publication platform
+Archive, Library, Catalogue: our former description, management, and publication platform

 Summary

-The ABC (Archivo, Biblioteca y Catálogo) is Neogranadina’s latest digital tool for the description, management, and publication of all the digital materials generated in the projects that we have participated in.
-This tool is maintained in solid infrastructure for the maintenance and enrichment of multiple collections and archives, and makes use of cloud technology to transfer files archives quickly and efficiently, protect materials from possible attacks or failures of servers, and scales the provision of metadata and digital file sets progressively.
-It is also a platform for the public access of these materials, allowing users to search, select, share, and export materials.
+The ABC (Archivo, Biblioteca y Catálogo) was Neogranadina’s digital platform for the description, management, and publication of all the digitised materials generated in the projects we participated in.
+The platform was built on CollectiveAccess, an open-source collections management system, and made use of cloud infrastructure to store and serve files efficiently, protect materials against server failures, and scale metadata and digital file sets progressively.
+It also provided a public interface for users to search, select, share, and export materials.

 Accomplishments

-• The ABC was developed using open source software, CollectiveAccess, which allowed us to customise the tool without compromising its stability or efficiency.
-This means that we were able to incorporate the archives and collections that we have worked with without necessitating fundamental changes to their original metadata schemes.
-Furthermore, it allows connectivity with external platforms through OAI Protocol for Metadata Harvesting.
-This infrastructure ensures the future and sustainability of the collections, and is centered on the security and consistency of the stored data and archives.
+• The ABC was developed using CollectiveAccess, which allowed us to incorporate archives and collections without requiring fundamental changes to their original metadata schemes.
+The platform also supported connectivity with external systems through the OAI Protocol for Metadata Harvesting.

-• The ABC also allows users from all over the world to access, browse, read, and search through all of these collections.
-This facilitates interconnection between different archival holdings which, for institutional or administrative reasons, the public can usually only access disjointedly and with tools that are incompatible with one another.
+• The ABC allowed users from all over the world to access, browse, and search through all of Neogranadina’s collections.
+This facilitated interconnection between different archival holdings which, for institutional or administrative reasons, the public could usually only access separately and with incompatible tools.

-• Registered users can select materials, create and save groups of elements to consult later, share materials with others, and even create presentations.
-These can be exported and saved in PDF, Excel, and Powerpoint formats for offline use.
+• Registered users could select materials, create and save groups of elements for later consultation, share materials with others, and create presentations exportable in PDF, Excel, and PowerPoint formats.

 Partners

-This tool was developed with the help of the University of California, Santa Barbara.
+This tool was developed with the support of the University of California, Santa Barbara.